-3. The Technical Committee shall attempt to conclude its work on specific matters, especially those referred to it by Parties or the Committee, in a reasonably short period of time.

-4. The Technical Committee shall be assisted as appropriate in its activities by the Secretariat of the Customs Co-operation Council.
+- 3. The Technical Committee shall attempt to conclude its work on specific matters, especially those referred to it by parties to this Agreement or the Committee, in a reasonably short period of time. - 4.
+The Technical Committee shall be assisted as appropriate in its activities by the Secretariat of the Customs Co-operation Council.